 It’s pretty safe to say that bullet journaling is one of the easiest and most creative ways to get your life in order.
-This organizational system created by product designer Ryder Carroll is meant to help anyone get their ducks in a row.
+Created by New York-based product designer Ryder Carroll, the bullet journal or BuJo is an organizational system that helps anyone get more organized while freeing their creativity in the process.

 If you’re ready, let’s dive right in!